Mexico City Entry Requirements

 Prohibited Items

-- Firearms and ammunition without special permit - illegal
+- Explosives, firearms and ammunition without a military import permit

 Restricted Items